Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Experiments

-\myparagraph{Textual prompt extraction.} The textual prompt of each class is directly derived from its class label with minimal processing.
-For Caltech-256, we remove the prefix and postfix and replace the hyphen character with a space. \Eg, ``063.electric-guitar-101" is changed to ``electric guitar".
-For Food-101, we replace the underscore with a space. \Eg, ``apple\_pie" is modified as ``apple pie".
-For Places-100, which adopts a bi-level categorization scheme for some classes, such as ``general\_store/indoor", ``general\_store/outdoor", and ``train\_station/platform", we transform them to ``indoor general store", ``outdoor general store", and ``train station platform" to ensure semantic meaningfulness.
+\myparagraph{Textual prompt extraction.} Textual prompts are derived from class labels with minimal processing.
+For Caltech-256, we remove the prefix and suffix and replace the hyphen with a space. e.g., ``063.electric-guitar-101'' is changed to ``electric guitar''.
+For Food-101, we replace the underscore with a space. e.g., ``apple\_pie'' is modified as ``apple pie''.
+For Places-100, which adopts a bi-level categorization scheme for some classes, such as ``general\_store/indoor'', ``general\_store/outdoor'', and ``train\_station/platform'', we transform them to ``indoor general store'', ``outdoor general store'', and ``train station platform'' to ensure semantic meaningfulness.
+For ImageNet-100, the original class labels are used directly.

-\myparagraph{Exemplar generation.} We perform image compression and generation procedures and get their generated copies once and for all to save time.
-We generate $M = 5$ synthetic exemplars for each image in Caltech-256 and Food-101 and $M = 1$ for the relatively large-scale Places-100.

-\myparagraph{Model training.} The CIL algorithms are implemented with ResNet-18 \cite{ResNet} backbone and trained for $200$ epochs in the first phase and $170$ epochs in the subsequent phases with SGD.
-We incorporate our exemplar super compression approach into DER \cite{DER} and evaluate its effectiveness.
-The hyperparameters for each setting are detailed in the supplementary material.
-In general, we find that $\alpha \in [0.05, 0.20]$ and $p \in [0.2, 0.4]$ have a relatively good performance.
-Though data augmentation is introduced, we do not prolong the training process for a fair comparison.
-The implementation of all algorithms follows the PyCIL framework~\cite{PyCIL}.
+\myparagraph{Training setup.} Algorithms are evaluated on ResNet-18 \citep{ResNet} which is trained by $200$ epochs in the first phase and $170$ epochs in subsequent ones with SGD.
+Data augmentations include random resized cropping, horizontal flip, color jitter, and AutoAugment \citep{AutoAugment}, following \citep{FOSTER}.
+Hyperparameters in PyCIL \citep{PyCIL} are adopted to implement all methods.
+The previous SOTA exemplar compression approach CIM \citep{CIM} is also implemented by plugging into DER \citep{DER} and FOSTER \citep{FOSTER}, and we report the better result for each experiment.
+Unless otherwise mentioned, we incorporate PESCR into DER \citep{DER}, which generally has the best performance across various settings.
+We choose $\alpha$ and $p$ based on grid search and find that $\alpha \in [0.05, 0.3]$ and $p \in [0.2, 0.4]$ tend to work better in general. $K = 5$ synthetic copies are generated per image for diffusion-based augmentation, but we do not train the model by more epochs.